kristianeschenburg/dmd/README.md

 # dmd

-Method for computing the simple Dynamic Mode Decomposition of a dynamic system.
+Method for computing the simple Dynamic Mode Decomposition of a dynamical system.

 For more details, see: